 Grab a copy of the book to read with your kids here–> The BFG book by Roald Dahl

-DISCLOSURE: My kids and I were given the opportunity to attend the Cinderella screening.
-All thoughts are 100% mine!
+DISCLOSURE: My family and I had the opportunity to attend the screening of The BFG.
+All opinions are 100% mine.